 Internal linking suggestions (Yoast SEO for WordPress feature)

 A Yoast SEO Premium feature that provides you with a list of posts, pages, and other custom types of content that you can link to from the post you are working on.
 It saves you time by finding the URLs of the most relevant content, so you don’t have to search for it manually.

 A functionality that you can offer on your website, to allow visitors to search the content of your website.

 The world’s most popular programming language.
 It is the language for HTML, for the web, for servers, PCs, laptops, tablets, phones, and more.
-On the web it is usually used for enhancing browsing experience with client-side scripts for instance for moving objects (like sliders) or inline form validation.
+On the web, it is usually used for enhancing the browsing experience with client-side scripts for instance for moving objects (like sliders) or inline form validation.

 The knowledge base used by Google to inform and enhance their search results.
 They present the information they gather in a knowledge graph panel that you see on the right side of the search results.
-The knowledge graph panel contains images, links to social media profiles, contact information, reviews, etc. Yoast SEO uses the information you add to the plugin to automatically feed Google’s knowledge graph.
+The knowledge graph panel contains images, links to social media profiles, contact information, reviews, etc. Yoast SEO uses the information you add to its settings to automatically feed Google’s knowledge graph.

 Any page on a website where traffic is sent specifically to prompt a certain action or result.

 When you upload something to WordPress, it automatically creates an attachment page for that upload.
 For example, an image in a post has its separate attachment page with its title and image.
 This kind of page is not useful in most cases because it contains thin content, which is bad for SEO.
 Yoast SEO takes care of the issue by redirecting all attachment pages to the URL of the media.
 So, people and search engines will land on the image URL instead of the attachment page.